Home (contents) → Movie reviews and overviews → Adolf versus Adolph

 While there is no principal viewpoint character in this film, it follows the fortunes of several characters.
-(For more of Susannah York, see Paint it black, my overview of the 1976 movie Sky Riders, to which I have placed a link at the bottom of the page.)
+(For more of Susannah York, see Paint it black, my overview of the 1976 movie Sky Riders, to which I have placed a link under External link later on this page.)

 The character Skipper is based on the South African ace, and later anti-apartheid campaigner, Adolph Sailor Malan.